jiangjianshan/msvc-pkg/README.md

 # msvc-pkg

-- ⚓ Have you ever encountered a build failure after spending a lot of time to build libraries and their dependencies?
-- 🏛️ Do you want to compile Autotools-based libraries on Windows without installing Cygwin or MSYS2?
+🚀 ***msvc-pkg*** offer you the scripts and following features to build all libraries from sources:

+- No need to install Cygwin or MSYS2, but let you still can compile autotools based libraries on Git for Windows.
-- 🏗️ Do you want to have a colorful and meaningful terminal for the compilation process?
+- Each build process of libraries have a rich colorful and meaningful terminal and save logging files separately.
-- ✨ Do you want each build process to be output to the terminal and also logged to a file?
-- 🏘️ Do you want to have .lib instead of .dll.a or .lib as suffix for the generated library files when using GNU libtool?
+- No need to install IDE, but only those [Dependencies](#dependencies) which can be installed automatically when run ***mpt*** in windows terminal.
-- 🥁 Do you want to use MSVC or MSVC-like toolchain for native compilation on Windows without using MinGW?
+- Use MSVC or MSVC-like toolsets for native build on Windows, i.e. without using MinGW.
-- 🏆 Do you want to automatically compile all build dependencies when compiling a library?
+- Build all dependencies on neccessary when build a library.
+- Each dependencies for a library have a nice tree view on terminal
-- 🚗 Do you want to have independent compilation process for each library?
+- Set up independent build process for each libraries, which is more convenience for Win32 and Bash environment build.
 - and etc.

-🚀 ***msvc-pkg*** is the right lightweight build manager you are looking for.
-It consists of more than 230+ open source libraries, which are available under👝 ***packages*** folder.
-Some of these libraries are not easy to be built on Windows, e.g. 💘 gmp 💚, 💘 ncurses 💚 and so on.
-More and more libraries are comming.

 ## Dependencies